-The consolidated financial statements were approved by the Board of Directors on 16 Rabi I 1434H (corresponding to 28 January 2013).
+The consolidated financial statements were approved by the Board of Directors on 3 Rabi II 1435H (corresponding to 3 February 2014).

-39. BASEL II PILLAR 3 DISCLOSURES
+39. BASEL III PILLAR 3 DISCLOSURES

-Under Basel II Pillar 3, certain quantitative and qualitative disclosures are required, and these disclosures will be made available on the Bank's website www.riyadbank.com and the annual report, respectively, as required by the Saudi Arabian Monetary Agency.
+Under Basel III Pillar 3, certain quantitative and qualitative disclosures are required, and these disclosures will be made available on the Bank's website www.riyadbank.com and the and the annual report, respectively, as required by the Saudi Arabian Monetary Agency.
 Such disclosures are not subject to review or audit by the external auditors.